Mirzzie/Mirzzie/README.md

-I’m a BCA graduate and a techie exploring technologies,currently learning DevOps,cloud-AWS ,IoT/Embedded and web development, looking to collaborate on open source and communities,looking for help with web3.0, robotics and many more..
+I’m exploring technologies: learning DevOps, Cloud computing, IoT/Embedded and Web development, looking to collaborate on open source and communities, delving into Cybersecurity and AI.

 ###  Connect with me ❤️